Tags Properties and Usage Overview

 When to Use Tags

 Let's suppose your cache contains the data of a large number of customers.
-Considering the fact that the data is present in a large number, every time the user wants a particular item, the whole cache will be searched for it.
+Because the data is present in a large number, every time the user wants a particular item, the whole cache will be searched for it.
 Using tags, the data can be tagged with various identifiers which can later be used to get the data associated with that tag.

 Furthermore, the data is categorized based on the priority of customers.
 There may be a few important customers belonging to either of the regions, so an additional tag of Important Customers is added with them.